The door knocker sounded, echoing through the stairwell to the upstairs rooms of the house.

 It had been difficult for Beregond, too, to keep his promise and talk about his own experiences.
 To relive the events of that day in Rath Dínen, of the march towards Mordor and the battle at the Black Gate.

 He was not certain, even now, if he had done the right thing by Bergil in talking so freely of his own fears and doubts during that time.
 Perhaps it would have been better to omit some things from his narrative, as he had done in glossing over the more violent and gruesome details of the actual fighting.
 He had always been honest when talking to his son, and Bergil had seemed to appreciate his frankness in this case, as well, but all the same...

 Following his son downstairs while rolling his sleeves back down to his wrists, Beregond heard a familiar voice answering a surprised exclamation from Bergil.

 “Hullo to you, too, Bergil.
 I hope I am not intruding?”

 The last was addressed to Beregond, who, upon identifying his visitor, had rushed to his son’s side.
-A wide smile spreading over his face, he shook his head firmly, going on one knee, so tobe able to clap their visitor on the shoulder.
+A wide smile spreading over his face, he shook his head firmly, going on one knee to clap their visitor on the shoulder.

 “On the contrary!
 What a pleasant surprise, Master Perian!”

-The long-suffering sigh of the Halfling at this address only made Beregond grin wider.
+The long-suffering sigh of the Hobbit at this address only made Beregond grin wider.
 “Pippin, you are very welcome.
 Please, come in, come in!”
-The Hobbit let himself be ushered into the main room and onto the comfortably cushioned bench, while Bergil found him a stool to put his feet upon.
+The Hobbit let himself be ushered into the main room and onto the comfortably cushioned bench, while Bergil found him a stool to put his feet on.